Skip to Content

 Less Damaging Hair Roller Types

 As with most hair care products, you get what you pay for.
-Investing in higher-end rollers will keep your hair looking its best in the long run.
+Investing in higher-end rollers (typically ranging from $50 to $100+) will keep your hair looking its best in the long run.

 Since you’ll be wrapping your hair around them, you don’t want to opt for rollers with textured edges where hair can catch and break.

 Never try to curl wet hair.
 It’s inefficient and can cause significant damage to your hair.
-Instead, towel dry your hair fully or let it air dry before applying curlers.
+Your hair must be 100% dry before applying hot rollers.
+Never apply them to damp or towel-dried hair.

 You can also blow-dry your hair in advance if you want, but some people prefer not to.